WELCOME TO CESAPU!!

 In Peru, public health education and prevention is a theory not yet put into practice.
 On top of a weak national health system, millions of Peruvians are left suffering from preventable chronic and infectious diseases.
 Unfortunately, those with low socioeconomic status are the ones who bear most of the suffering.

 Hands on Peru, a nonprofit that has been working in Trujillo and Huanchaco, Peru, since 2013, has noted such devastating weaknesses in the Peruvian health system.
-Together with a team of international donors and local professionals, they built CESAPU - Centro de Salud Pública - as a potential solution to prevent even more of Peru’s poor to bear the physical, financial, and emotional burdens of preventable disease.
+Together with a team of international donors and local professionals, they built CESAPU - Centro de Salud Pública - as a solution to prevent even more of Peru’s poor to bear the physical, financial, and emotional burdens of preventable disease.

 CESAPU is the main project of HOP Hands on Peru and it is located in the district of Huanchaco, Province of Trujillo, Department of La Libertad.
 It is located between Trujillo City and Huanchaco Beach and easily accessible via public transportation.
 90% of its inhabitants live in poverty, with no access to sewage & clean water, in what can be called a modern urban slum dwelling.
 It is located right next to Chan Chan, ancient Chimu ruins, and experiences beautiful sunsets every night at 6 pm.
 It is surrounded by humble and friendly neighbors and many loveable children!